reactioncommerce/reaction-docs/public-docs/testing-debugging-server-code.md

 ## Launch the application in `inspect` mode

-1. Before we get started, make sure you are running Reaction 2.0.
+1. Before we get started, make sure you are running Reaction 3.0.0 or higher.

 Check your Reaction version by running: